 Background.
 Confederate monuments.

 While many Confederate memorials of the 1860s through 1880s were erected to mourn and honor Confederate dead, most Confederate monuments were created during the Jim Crow era beginning in the 1890s.
-Whites in power, including former Confederates, used racial segregation laws to create a society based on white supremacy—one that mimicked the Southern social, political, and economic order of slavery prior to the Civil War and emancipation.
+White peoples in power, including former Confederates, enacted racial segregation laws to create a society based on white supremacy—one that mimicked the Southern social, political, and economic order of slavery prior to the Civil War and emancipation.
 These laws were reinforced by social practices as well as race-based violence.

 While conducting research on Confederate monuments, pay close attention to the speeches and writings of those in power when monuments were erected.
-Many explicitly express sentiments of Lost Cause mythology.
+Many explicitly express sentiments of Lost Cause ideology.

 During your research, examine what was said about the causes the Civil War prior to Confederate secession and after United States victory.
-One of the key criticisms of Lost Cause mythology is that it ignores the overwhelming historical evidence linking secession directly to slavery.
-By examining this evidence, the meaning of Confederate monuments as symbols of Lost Cause mythology and thus, the doctrine of white supremacy as manifested by Jim Crow segregation, become clear.
+One of the key criticisms of Lost Cause ideology is that it ignores the overwhelming historical evidence linking secession directly to slavery.
+By examining this evidence, the meaning of Confederate monuments as symbols of the Lost Cause and white supremacy as manifested by Jim Crow segregation, become clear.

 Due to this history, the status quo of leaving monuments alone is not a principled option.
 Monuments should either be placed in historical context or removed.
 Only with accurate and honest historical interpretation can we understand how the circumstances of our collective past continue to shape the present and our future together.

 This website can help you to better understand Confederate monuments and the context in which they were created.
 Start with the historical introduction, which includes information about who erected the monuments, along with when, where, and why.
 The Resources page includes a template to guide researchers, resources for structuring productive conversations, as well as books, scholarship, and latest news on the subject.
 The Case Studies page provides examples of how other communities have responded to this issue.